 What Supervisors Need to Know about Returning to the Workplace

-The following videos will assist supervisors address issues they may encounter as employees return to campus.
+The following videos will assist supervisors address issues they may encounter as employees return to work on campus.

 Managers should show flexibility and empathy when discussing the appropriate timeline for each employee's return.
 The health information of employees and their families must be maintained in a confidential manner.

 - Managing and Communicating Return to Work Phases and Decisions